laan71/CleanArchitectureDemo/README.md

 Save the project on GitHub and make sure to commit and push for each point that is completed.
 DONE

 Add a TextView and an EditText to the screen along with a Button.
 When the button is activated, the label (TextView) must be updated with the content from the text field (EditText).
+DONE

 Separate data storage from View so that it is stored and maintained in a separate Model class.
 Place the model class in its own "model" package.
 The class can, for example, be called "Model".